National Museum of Western Art: Le Corbusier's building

-The Main Building was designed by the Swiss-French architect Charles-Édouard Jeanneret (1887–1965), who is more popularly known as Le Corbusier.
+The Main Building was designed by the Swiss-French architect Le Corbusier.
 It is the only representative example of his work in the Far East; and the New York Times review of its opening suggested that the building itself presented an "artistic significance and beauty" which rivaled the paintings inside.
 The multi-story, reinforced concrete building was completed in March 1959 as a symbol of the resumption of diplomatic ties between Japan and France after World War II.

 Commission

 The museum was built to house the collection of works gathered by the industrialist Kōjirō Matsukata between 1920 and 1923.
 His collection remained in England and France until after World War II, when the Japanese Government asked France for its return to Japan.
 After France stipulated that a French architect should design the museum that would house the collection, the works were returned to Japan.
 Le Corbusier was selected for this task.

 Le Corbusier designed a masterplan to include the area surrounding the museum.
 The design itself evolved into a building far exceeding the original brief and the library, a small lecture hall and a room for distinguished guests had to be removed.
 Nonetheless, the removed elements were retained on the plans to provide guidance for future extension.

 Le Corbusier asked that his three Japanese apprentices: Kunio Maekawa, Junzo Sakakura and Takamasa Yoshizaka be responsible for developing the detailed drawings and supervising the construction.